RETROEAGLE721/RETROEAGLE721/README.md

 - 👋 Hi, I’m Dhairya Ajwani
-- 👀 I’m interested in Coding
+- 🧑‍💻 I’m interested in Coding
 - 🌱 I’m currently learning Django and Docker
 - 💞️ I’m looking to collaborate on any Django retalted projects
 - 📫 Contect me at ajwanidhairya0909@gmail.com
+- 📨 Chat with me at [LinkedIn](https://www.linkedin.com/in/dhairya-ajwnai-b6b33326b/)